Eglantinenf/Healthy-Food-Restaurant/README.md

 ## Figma Template

 The design of this website is based on a Figma template.
 You can view the Figma template [here](https://www.figma.com/proto/48MOKxwwfdMl3fiagdkE3j/Healthy-food?node-id=2-2&t=Uf3zDrQZud4vcGTz-1).

-## Usage

-This project is a static website, and no installation is required.
-You can view it directly through the provided [live demo](#).